Mihx222/Ader/README.md

 Customer will benefit from business growth and profit gains resulting from the offering of high quality services and friendly UI that the users get to experience.

+One of the reasons i chose this project is because i have it as a project for my bachelor's degree at university.
+Another reason is the fact that i have never done anything like this.
+It involves many things that I'll be doing for the first time.
+The idea is also part of the advertising domain, which is a new one for me.
+I’m sure i’ll learn a lot out of all this.
+It should prove challenging, which is the point of this program.

 ### Table of contents:
 * [Project wiki](https://github.com/Mihx222/Ader/wiki)
 * [Functional requirements](https://github.com/Mihx222/Ader/wiki/Functional-requirements)